ssea-lab/ssea-lab.github.io/index.md

-## Brief Introduction to the SSEA
+## Brief Introduction to the SSEA lab

 The software service engineering and application (SSEA) laboratory was founded by Professor Keqing He and is currently led by Professor Bing Li.
 This laboratory is an open, collaborative organization in the School of Computer Science at Wuhan University.

-## Research Interests

 We mainly focus on the practice and application of software engineering, especially on the following research interests:

 - Service-oriented Software Engineering
 - Empirical Software Engineering